Letter of credence: Presentation of credentials

-Chargé-level relations
+Chargé d'affaires–level relations

-When two countries maintain relations at the chargé d'affaires level, the letter of credence will be written by the foreign minister of the sending state and addressed to the foreign minister of the receiving state.
-The chargé will present their credentials to the foreign minister.
+When two countries maintain relations at the chargé d'affaires level, the letter of credence is instead written by the foreign minister of the sending state and addressed to the foreign minister of the receiving state.
+The chargé d'affaires presents their credentials to the foreign minister.
 The head of state is neither addressed nor presented with the credentials, symbolizing the lower level of diplomatic relations between the countries.
-The chargé is not entitled to a military escort or an official car.
+The chargé d'affaires is not entitled to a military escort or an official car.

+Letters of appointment

+At the United Nations, permanent observers of intergovernmental organizations and other non-state entities with a standing invitation to participate in the work of the General Assembly present a letter of appointment instead of standard diplomatic credentials to the Secretary-General.

 Commonwealth

 High commissioners from Commonwealth nations do not present letters of credence.
 When two Commonwealth realms share the same monarch as head of state, the prime minister of the sending state writes an informal letter of introduction to the prime minister of the receiving state.
 When a Commonwealth nation is a republic or has its own separate monarch, high commissioners are dispatched and received with letters of commission, which are written by one head of state and presented to another head of state.
-Both forms of letters were standardized in 1950–1951 after India became a republic, replacing a chaotic system where some high commissioners carried letters from the prime minister, some carried letters from the minister of external relations, and others carried no letters at all.
+Both forms of letters were standardized after India became a republic in 1950, replacing a chaotic system where some high commissioners carried letters from the prime minister, some carried letters from the minister of external relations, and others carried no letters at all.

+Andorra

+Andorra finds itself in a peculiar situation regarding the presentation of the French ambassador's letter of credence: since the president of France is ex officio one of the two co-princes of Andorra, the president both signs the letter of credence on behalf of France and accepts it on behalf of Andorra; the fellow co-prince is also presented the letter.